Calibration technologists and technicians

 Analysis based on Microsoft "Working with AI" research (2025), O*NET task data v30.2, and Bureau of Labor Statistics occupational projections.
 Updated March 2026.

-🌅 A Day in the Life
+A Day in the Life

 As a calibration technologists and technician, your day involves a mix of specialized tasks that require both expertise and adaptability.
 You work with colleagues, clients, or patients depending on the setting, applying your training to solve real-world problems.

-Is Calibration technologists and technicians a good career in 2026?
+Is Calibration technologists and technicians a good career in 2026?โผ

-Will AI replace Calibration technologists and technicianss?
+Will AI replace Calibration technologists and technicianss?โผ

-AI risk score: 40/100.
+Calibration technologists and technicians has an AI automation risk score of 40/100 (Low).
 AI will change how this work is done, but the core skills remain valuable.
-Professionals who learn to work with AI tools will thrive.
+Professionals who learn to work with AI tools will have a significant advantage.